sigma-andex/purescript-typescript-importer/README.md

 Experiment of writing a typescript importer for purescript.
 Very early stage and ongoing development, don't use it yet!

+The current state of typescript support can be seen in the testfiles folder.
+In `testfiles/original` are the typescript input files and in `testfiles/golden` the expected output of the typescript support that is currently passing.

 ## Goals & non-goals

 The goal of this project is to create a tool that generates useful and working purescript ffis from typescript type definitions.
 It is not meant to create a fully-fledged typescript to purescript transpiler, as I don't see much added value to this and it's also a whole different story scope-wise.